kragen/peg-bootstrap/peg.md

-Here’s a relatively minimal grammar describing a notation for a grammar with these features, written in terms of itself:
+Here’s a relatively minimal grammar describing a notation for a grammar with these features, the same one I used in the “Gentle Introduction” section, written in terms of itself:

     (in a minimal parsing expression grammar)